Amicus Briefs

 Guedes v.
 ATF

 AMICUS BRIEF SUMMARY – Chevron deference is bad enough on its own, for it unconstitutionally requires judges to abandon their independent judgement and, where the government is a party, requires them to engage in systematic bias in favor of the most powerful of parties.
 But the D.C.
-Circuit’s decision expands Chevron deference…
+Circuit’s decision expanded Chevron deference…

 Gundy v.
 U.S.